bhtandev/guardian_search/README.md

 * The results for each item should show the Title, link and publication date (formatted as DD/MM/YYYY). - **Complete**
   - Title, link(using hyperlink text of 'Read more...') and date shown in required format shown for each article.
+  - Added extra 'Lorem ipsum...' text to act as article summary for 'prototype' purposes.

 * Each item should have a button/checkbox that allows it to be bookmarked/pinned.
 Pinned items should appear below the